AI Seed Identifier

-Instantly identify seed species with our free AI-powered seed identifier.
+Instantly identify seed species with our AI-powered seed identifier.
 Simply upload a photo of any seed, and our advanced AI will identify the species, provide detailed information about physical characteristics, growing conditions, plant information, germination requirements, and uses to help you better understand and cultivate plants.

 Upload or capture a seed image